Saikat-Bera04/Mindrift/README.md

 # Mindrift

-Mindrift is a full-stack mental wellness platform that helps users understand mood, stress, sleep, activity, and digital behavior patterns.
-It includes a Next.js web app, an Express API, a PostgreSQL database managed with Prisma, and a Chrome extension that tracks browser activity signals such as screen time, tab switching, idle breaks, browsing categories, searches, and YouTube activity.
-The goal is to turn small daily check-ins and passive behavior signals into clearer wellness insights, stress alerts, and gentle self-care guidance.

-Mindrift is built for reflection and prevention, not medical diagnosis.
-Users can log moods, view wellness gauges, track habits, use an AI companion, manage stress, review insights, pair a browser extension, and access support-oriented resources from one dashboard.
+Mindrift is a developer-focused mental wellness platform designed to turn everyday coding behavior into meaningful self-awareness.
+Built as a full-stack system with a Next.js web app, Express API, and PostgreSQL (Prisma), it integrates seamlessly with both a Chrome extension and a VS Code extension to capture real-time behavioral signals such as screen time, tab switching, coding sessions, focus duration, idle breaks, search patterns, and tool usage.
+Instead of relying only on manual input, Mindrift combines passive developer activity with quick mood check-ins to generate personalized insights, stress signals, productivity rhythms, and burnout indicators.
+The platform presents this data through a clean dashboard with wellness gauges, habit tracking, AI-driven reflections, and gentle nudges tailored specifically for developers.
+Mindrift is not a diagnostic tool—it’s a reflection system that helps developers understand how they work, recognize early signs of stress or fatigue, and build healthier, more sustainable coding habits.

 ## Tech Stack